gencay/vscode-chatgpt/README.md

 [![Badge for version for Visual Studio Code extension gencay.vscode-chatgpt](https://vsmarketplacebadges.dev/version/gencay.vscode-chatgpt.png)](https://marketplace.visualstudio.com/items?itemName=gencay.vscode-chatgpt)

+## 📢 December 25 Update

+The extension is expected to work without any 403s or 429s since it will now use the browser behind the scenes to make the chatGPT requests.
+Please make sure that `autologin` setting is set to `true` (default is `true`) and you keep the `Chrome` browser open all the time after logging in.
+It'll be automatically minimized after successful login.
+You can then ask questions to ChatGPT via the extension as usual.

 # 🚀🎉 Zero Configuration (Automated Authentication)

 - Zero-Config Autologin lets the extension grab the required tokens automatically using `puppeteer`.
+The extension will use the browser behind the scenes, so you are not expected to receive 4xx errors while asking ChatGPT via extension unless there is OpenAI outages.

 - **2 options to run ChatGPT assistant in your vs-code**:

-  1. Enable Autologin setting from vs-code settings page and let the extension log you in and grab required tokens.
-Described in [Autologin Setup](#autologin-setup)
+  1. [**Recommended**] Autologin - Using browser network to ask questions to ChatGPT.

+     ❗Please make sure that the Chrome browser remains open while sending prompts.
+Extension will use the background service of the logged-in browser to send requests.
+Find instructions here: [Autologin Setup](#autologin-setup)

+     🤖 Provide email address and password in vs-code Settings if you'd like the extension to autofill those everytime you need a new browser.

   2. Manually login on a browser and grab required tokens for logging in.
-Described in [Manual Setup](#manual-setup)
+Described in [Manual Setup](#manual-setup).
+This option has problems due to using unofficial OpenAI API usage and rate-limiting.

 # ChatGPT as your copilot to level up your developer experience